souhirbenamor/RNN-for-EPF/README.md

 # RNN-for-EPF
 ## Overview
-The script implements a full neural forecasting pipeline for hourly electricity price prediction using hybrid recurrent-linear models (RLM-KF-RNN).
-Combines preprocessing, feature engineering, training, forecast decomposition, and Optuna optimization with a focus on robustness, interpretability, and modularity.
+The script implements a full neural forecasting pipeline for hourly electricity price prediction using hybrid recurrent-linear models (ELM-KF-RNN).
+Combines preprocessing, feature engineering, training, forecast decomposition, and Optuna optimisation with a focus on robustness, interpretability, and modularity.
 ## Model Architectures
 Seven model variants are included to capture different temporal and nonlinear relationships: